russross/blackfriday/mmark2rfc.md

 2. Make the markdown source code look as natural as possible;
 3. Provide seemless upgrade path to XML2RFC v3.

-Mmark is a fork of blackfriday [@blackfriday] written in Golang, as such it is very fast.
+Mmark is a fork of blackfriday [@blackfriday] written in Golang and it is very fast.

 Using Figure 1 from [@!RFC7328], mmark can be positioned as follows: